Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Introduction

-One way to facilitate the TD domain transfer may be by introducing a proxy task that will align the triggers in the two domains.
-One such task is subject-relation-object (SRO) extraction.
-Recent work by \citet{deng-etal-2022-title2event} showed that trigger and argument detection could be aligned with the SRO triple extraction in Chinese.
-They annotated triggers and arguments in news titles with the assumption that extracted subjects and objects can be mapped to arguments and relations to triggers.
-Both ED and SRO extraction tasks aim at inducing the predicate-argument structure, although triples are more general and need not be event-centric.
-Consequently, there will be a significant overlap between SRO triples on one side and triggers and arguments on the other, which could possibly be leveraged to facilitate TD domain transfer.
+One way to facilitate domain transfer of TD may be by means of a proxy task that (i) exhibits a smaller distributional shift across domains and could thus (ii) mediate representational alignment between triggers of different domains.
+In principle, all tasks that extract structures that relate to event semantics, such as syntactic or predicate-argument structures, make good candidates for such a mediator \citep{mcclosky-etal-2011-event, liu-etal-2016-leveraging}.
+Recent work by \citet{deng-etal-2022-title2event} showed that trigger and argument detection could be aligned with the subject-relation-object triples as mediators (in Chinese), with subjects and objects mapped to arguments and relations to triggers.
+In other words, both events and subject-relation-object triples represent predicate-argument structures, pointing to tasks that extract the latter as potentially good mediators for domain transfer of TD.

-Open Information Extraction (OIE) systems \citep{banko2007open} can automatically extract SRO triples in a domain-independent manner \citep{sun2018logician}.
-Although recent OIE systems are trained in a supervised manner \citep{kolluru2020openie6,kotnis-etal-2022-milie}, traditional OIE systems typically do not require training or domain-specific pre-processing of the input text \citep{lauscher2019minscie}.
-With the release of more performant rule-based OIE systems such as Stanford OIE \citep{angeli-etal-2015-leveraging} or MinIE \citep{gashteovski-etal-2017-minie}, the cost of triple extraction from arbitrary data became negligible.
-Rule-based OIE systems are still better than neural OIE systems \citep{gashteovski-etal-2022-benchie}.
-Also, neural systems are slower \citep{kotnis-etal-2022-milie}.
-The result of triple extraction with the MinIE system is shown in Figure~\ref{fig:triple_extraction} and illustrates the overlap between rule-based extraction of relation \emph{broke into} and the trigger \emph{broke} discovered by trigger detection model pre-trained on manually annotated data from the Wikipedia domain.
+Open Information Extraction (OIE) systems \citep{banko2007open} automatically extract subject-relation-object triples in a domain-independent manner because they discover relations not predefined by any schema \citep{fader-etal-2011-identifying, biomedoie, sun-etal-2018-logician, gashteovski2019opiec}.
+Although most recent OIE systems are neural models trained in a supervised manner \citep{kolluru-etal-2020-openie6,kotnis-etal-2022-milie}, traditional OIE systems such as Stanford OIE \citep{angeli-etal-2015-leveraging} and MinIE \citep{gashteovski-etal-2017-minie} are rule-based and typically do not require domain-specific pre-processing of the input text \citep{lauscher2019minscie}.
+Moreover, recent fact-based evaluation \cite{gashteovski-etal-2022-benchie} renders them more accurate than neural OIE models.
+Figure~\ref{fig:triple_extraction} illustrates the overlap between the trigger \emph{broke} detected by the trigger detection model and an OIE relation \emph{broke into}, extracted by MinIE.
+This overlap is the main motivation for our work.